-Malanka is celebrated in various parts of Ukraine on January 13 to 14, the day of Saint Melania according to the Gregorian calendar.
-It once used to be a popular name among Ukrainian girls, but nowadays it has become rare.
-The most vivid celebration takes place in the ethnic region of Bukovina that unites the elements of Ukrainian, Bessarabian, Hutsul, and Romanian Malanka.
-A small village of Krasnoilsk is famed for a particularly outstanding pagan show.
-Hence comes the name "Krasnoilska or Krasna Malanka."
+Malanka or Ukrainian New Year’s Eve is celebrated in various parts of Ukraine on January 13.
+The Gregorian calendar commemorates Saint Melania, and locals celebrate the so-called "Old New Year."
+Melania or Malanka once used to be a popular female name, but gradually has become rare.
+The most vivid celebration takes place in the ethnic region of Bukovyna (Bukovina), namely in a small village of Krasnoilsk.
+Hence comes the name of "Krasnoilska" or "Krasna" Malanka.

-Malanka starts wandering across the village casting out evil spirits from the evening of January 13, and it takes the whole night and the following day to visit every house, not a single one can be forgotten.
-In fact, the village is divided into "corners", smaller areas with their own names, and each one has its own Malanka.
+Malanka starts wandering across the village casting out evil spirits from the evening of January 13.
+It takes the whole night and the following day to visit every single house.
+Luckily, the village is divided into two smaller areas—the so-called "Sus" and "Putni", and each area has its own Malanka.

 In the "Sus" area, the main figure of Malanka celebrations is a commandant, who talks with the hosts and collects money.
 The most iconic characters are bears wearing straw costumes of 66 pounds (30 kg).
 Only the bears can drive out evil spirits with their wide shoulders.
 The strong men must carry the burden for a whole night and day, with short breaks allowed for a snack and a nap.
 The role of gypsies is to curb and take care of the bears.
 Whereas the evil spirits are embodied by the figures of wicked doctors, policemen, and officials.